 3. If you are a new small business, ensure that you have someone on your team that understands federal procurement rules and legal matters

 4 If you are approached by a large business, you must understand that you are typically the prime contractor and may be ultimately responsible for the contract.
 The stakes are high in the event of default.

 5 Watch for teaming agreements that give large business control over the situation.
 The ostensible contractor rule is alive and well.
 Having guidance in this area reduces SBA size protests.

 6. Know what your capability is and your limits.

-If you need legal assistance or consulting services with getting service disabled veteran owned small business contracts, contact Theodore Watson & Associates online or call 202-827-9750 or call toll free 1-866-601-5518 today.
+If you need legal assistance or consulting services with getting government contracts for disabled veterans, contact Theodore Watson & Associates online or call 202-827-9750 or call toll free 1-866-601-5518 today.